saasbook/OpenHouse/README.md

 Abstractly speaking, the clients want to dynamically match any available space with local demand for activities.
 The overall aim is to reduce rent and revolutionize housing affordability.

-To do this, we try to create an app that allows rental advertisement of available space ("OpenHouse") to be matched with demands to use those spaces.
+To do this, we try to create an app that allows rental advertisement of available space ("OpenHouse") to be matched with demands to use those spaces. <br>
-The app should support:
+The app should support: <br>
-    Account creation
+    Account creation <br>
-    Messaging app, to help support communication between rentor and renter Database for numerous and various rentals
+    Messaging app, to help support communication between rentor and renter <br>
+    Database for numerous and various rentals <br>
-    Online payment system
+    Online payment system <br>